doritoes/ipdice.com/4_CloudFront.md

           - www.ipdice.com
     - Custom SSL certificate - optional
       - From the drop-down select your new certificate
+    - Default root object - :worried: tried NONE and then /
     - Click **Create distribution**.
 Be patient as the deployment completes.
     - **TAKE NOTE** of the *distribution domain name* - you will need this (my example: https://dch6676csc92k.cloudfront.net)